nathanael-fijalkow/games_book/_sources/5_MDP/notations.md

 In this section, we will refer to randomised strategies simply as strategies.
 The strategies known from the game setting will be called  deterministic strategies.
 Formally, a deterministic strategy can be viewed as a special type of a randomised strategy which always selects a Dirac distribution over the edges.
 We shorten memoryless randomised/deterministic to MR and MD, respectively.

 Now a play in an MDP is produced as follows: in each step, when the finite play produced so far (i.e. the history of the game token's movement) is $\pi$, Eve chooses an action $a$ randomly according to the distribution $\sigma( \pi)$.
-Then, an edge outgoing from $last( \pi)$ is chosen randomly according to $\Delta( last( \pi),a)$ and the token is pushed along the selected edge.
+Then, an edge outgoing from $\textrm{last}( \pi)$ is chosen randomly according to $\Delta( \textrm{last}( \pi),a)$ and the token is pushed along the selected edge.
 As shown below, this intuitive process can be formalized by constructing a special probability space whose sample space consists of infinite plays in the MDP.

 > **Formal semantics of MDPs**